brandohardesty/Showcase/README.md

 Here I implemented the queue data structure built on top of a list.
 I include functionalities such as enqueue and dequeue.

+# binheap.py

+This is an implementation of a binary heap structure.
+I use this structure for building a priority queue in lab 7 to decrease the big o on ciertian operations.